wso2-attic/ballerina-integrator/README.md

 service<http:Service> travelAgencyService bind travelAgencyEP {
 ```

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 This will also create the corresponding docker image using the docker annotations that you have configured above.
-NNavigate to `service-composition/guide` and run the following command.
+Navigate to `service-composition/guide` and run the following command.

 ```
    $ballerina build travel_agency